takashi-ishio/NCDSearch/README.md

 ## Evaluation Dataset

-The `evaluation-dataset` directory contains the dataset we have used to evaluate our tool in ICSME 2018.
-The `cbcd-dataset.json` file includes 53 queries created from the information in [J. Li and M. D. Ernst: CBCD: Cloned Buggy Code Detector](https://homes.cs.washington.edu/~mernst/pubs/buggy-clones-tr110502.pdf).
+The `evaluation-dataset/cbcd-dataset.json` file includes 53 queries created from the information in [J. Li and M. D. Ernst: CBCD: Cloned Buggy Code Detector](https://homes.cs.washington.edu/~mernst/pubs/buggy-clones-tr110502.pdf).
+As we found several errors in the paper, we manually checked the version history of three projects and revised the queries and answers.

 Each object includes a query source code fragment and code clones that should be detected.
  - `query`: A file name including the query content.
  - `queryloc`: The source code location of the query.
    - `path` shows a project name (postgres/git/linux) and a commit ID including the code.